acournoyer1/3110ProjectComplete/Milestone3Readme.txt

 		-Refactored the parser and separated out commands

 	Ryan Ha
-		- Implemented the flood algorithm
+		- Updated JavaDoc
-		- Added JavaDoc
+		- Refactored the algorithms to use the SimulationAlgorithm interface
-		- UML Diagrams
+		- Implemented the Breadth-First Search (Shortest Path) Algorithm

 -----------------------------------------------------------
 CONTENTS OF SUBMITTED MILESTONE 2: